Measuring Progress: Jail Trends in SJC Sites

 This analysis also uses secondary data sources, including:

-• CDC Population Estimates: These estimates, derived from the U.S. Census, are used in measures that use population data, including racial/ethnic disparity measures.
-Rates that use population data (e.g., booking rate) are reported per 100,000 of the adult population (over 18).
+• Estimates from the U.S. Census American Community Survey are used in measures that incorporate general population information, including racial/ethnic disparity measures.
+Rates based on populations (e.g., booking rate) are reported per 100,000 of the adult population (over 18).

 SJC Implementation in 2016 SJC Implementation in 2018